Hiking the Appalachian Trail #1

 How is airfare arranged?

 The official start point for Hiking the Appalachian Trail is Portland, ME (airport code PWM).
 The finish point is Atlanta, Georgia (airport code ATL).
-The starting and finishing hotels for both parts of the tour offer complimentary shuttles to and from the airport.
+The starting hotel in Portland does not offer a shuttle service, but our hotel in Atlanta does offer a complimentary shuttles to the airport.
 We recommend that you contact Laura Pfahler, the travel agent we work with, to help book your flight arrangements.
 In this age of airfare complications and airport uncertainty, using a travel agent is a good investment!
 More details about flight arrangements and travel agent contact information will be provided by email after you register for the Adventure.
 Please do not book your airfare prior to receiving these flight details from us!

 WAI believes in the importance of travel insurance for financial and medical protection from any number of unforeseen circumstances that can arise before departure or during your Adventure.
 This is now especially true in the era of COVID-19, which is typically treated like any other illness for travel insurance purposes.
 Many travel insurance providers are available for you to consider.
 Laura Pfahler and Sharon Mitchell of World Travel Inc. are travel agents who provides air travel and insurance services to many WAI travelers.

 Check out Insurance Tips from World Travel for a short introduction to travel insurance.
 (NOTE: WAI receives no commission or financial remuneration from World Travel Inc.).

 As always, do some shopping to ensure you are getting the best value.
 Using the squaremouth.com website can be a good way to compare pricing.

 Other options include: